Today we’ll complete the shoulder volume series.

 Why is it important to know your MEV?

-As well as it is important to know how much volume your rear delts need to keep its current size, it is at least of similar importance to know how much volume is needed to grow your rear delts.
+As well as it is important to know how much volume your rear delts demand to keep its current size, it is at least of similar importance to know how much volume is needed to grow your rear delts.

 Where is a good benchmark for the optimal rear delt MAV?